It’s About Truth

 Living inside a life that wasn’t fully mine.

-Only a very small portion had been spent actually building something true.
+Very little had been spent actually building something true.

 Habits.